Investment Services License

 A multilateral trading facility, or an MTF for short, involves a multilateral trading system e.g. a platform, operated by an investment firm or a market operator which brings together multiple buyers and sellers of financial instruments.
 In order to form an MTF, the trading i.e. the buying or selling of the MiFID financial instrument must be governed by a non-discretionary rule resulting in the formulation of contracts.

 (9) Operation of an organised trading facility (OTF)

 This is a multilateral system that is neither a regulated market or an MTF, in which multiple third-party buying and selling parties are able to interact in the system in a way that results in a contract.
 Equity instruments may not be traded on an OTF.
 Order execution must be carried out on an OTF on a discretionary basis.

-List of financial instruments under MiFID
+List of investment service financial instruments

 (a) transferable securities - including, shares in companies, bonds and other forms of securitised debt, depositary receipts; securities giving the right to acquire or sell transferable securities (for example, warrants, options, futures and convertible bonds); and securitised cash-settled derivatives, including certain futures, options, swaps and other contracts for differences relating to transferable securities, currencies, interest rates or yields, commodities or other indices or measures.

 (b) money-market instruments – for example, treasury bills, certificates of deposit and commercial papers.
 A money market instrument excludes instruments of payment.